LTranData/db-schemachange/README.md

 ### Jinja templating engine

-schemachange uses the Jinja templating engine internally and
+`db-schemachange` uses the Jinja templating engine internally and
 supports: [expressions](https://jinja.palletsprojects.com/en/3.0.x/templates/#expressions), [macros](https://jinja.palletsprojects.com/en/3.0.x/templates/#macros), [includes](https://jinja.palletsprojects.com/en/3.0.x/templates/#include)
 and [template inheritance](https://jinja.palletsprojects.com/en/3.0.x/templates/#template-inheritance).

-These files can be stored in the root-folder but schemachange also provides a separate modules folder `--modules-folder`.
+These files can be stored in the root-folder but `db-schemachange` also provides a separate modules folder `--modules-folder`.
 This allows common logic to be stored outside of the main changes scripts.

-The Jinja auto-escaping feature is disabled in schemachange, this feature in Jinja is currently designed for where the output language is HTML/XML.
-So if you are using schemachange with untrusted inputs you will need to handle this within your change scripts.
+The Jinja auto-escaping feature is disabled in `db-schemachange`, this feature in Jinja is currently designed for where the output language is HTML/XML.
+So if you are using `db-schemachange` with untrusted inputs you will need to handle this within your change scripts.

 ## Change History Table